 The reason why interviewers ask this question is to gauge if you are genuinely interested in working for the public good and not only for the paycheck, pension schemes, reputation or social status.
 They seek a candidate with intrinsic motivation to make an impact on individuals and communities.

-“I believe that the public sector, in particular your agency, allows me to serve the people in [District] and fulfil their wants and needs.
+“I believe that the public sector, in particular your agency, allows me to serve the people in [District] and fulfill their wants and needs.
 It’s a different approach than private companies that operate for profit in the market.
 I am also well-informed in government policies and would like to be responsible for making sure that our district’s infrastructure remains in pristine condition.
 That way, we can ensure our community’s safety and keep [Location] easily accessible.”

 Interview Question Tips